Hillside High School (New Jersey): Athletics

 The boys' basketball team won the Group II state championships in both 1990 and 1992, defeating Middle Township High School in the tournament final in both years.
-Winning a state title for the first time in six finals matches, the 1990 team scored on two foul shots with two seconds left in the game to win the Group II state title with a 50-48 victory against Middle Township in the championship game played at the Rutgers Athletic Center and advanced to the Tournament of Champions as the sixth seed, falling to number-three McCorristin Catholic High School by a score 76-49 in the quarterfinals to finish the season with a record of 27-3.
-The 1992 team came back from a 15-point deficit in the fourth quarter and won the Group II title in overtime by a score of 62-60 against Middle Township in the championship game played at Rutgers University.
+The 1990 team won the Group II state title with a 50-48 victory against Middle Township in the championship game played at the Rutgers Athletic Center and advanced to the Tournament of Champions as the sixth seed, falling to number-three McCorristin Catholic High School by a score 76-49 in the quarterfinals to finish the season with a record of 27-3.
+The 1992 team won the Group II title in overtime by a score of 62-60 against Middle Township in the championship game played at Rutgers University.

-In 2011, the Hillside High School cheerleading team, under coach Keyla Silva, won the title of State Champions at the NJCDCA competition in Trenton in the Intermediate Varsity division.
+In 2011, the Hillside High School cheerleading team won the title of State Champions at the NJCDCA competition in Trenton in the Intermediate Varsity division.
 After this victory the cheerleaders held this title for three years in a row, repeating as state division champion in 2012 and 2013.

 Administration

-The school's principal is Christine Sidwa.
-Her administration team includes two vice principals.
+The school's principal is Terry Woolard.
+His core administration team includes the two vice principals.